Descriptions of, and solutions to, problems with access to my website.

 - Web browser incompatibility.

-I test my webpages using the latest versions of the two most popular web browsers: Chrome and Mozilla Firefox.
+I test my webpages using the latest versions of the two most popular web browsers: Google Chrome and Microsoft Edge.
 Although there are some differences between these browsers, I try to ensure that my webpages display properly on both of them.
 If you are using an alternative browser, or an out of date version of either of the ones I've mentioned, you may find the layout is affected.